domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 The word "cause" is an altar to an unknown god. --William James, American Philosopher

 If you want to destroy my sweater, pull this thread as I walk away. --Weezer, Rock band

+I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail. --Abraham Maslow, American Psychologist